wavemotion-dave/A8DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.9 : 12-Dec-2021 by wavemotion-dave
+  * Reverted back to ARM7 SoundLib (a few games missing key sounds)

 V2.8 : 30-Nov-2021 by wavemotion-dave
   * Switched to maxmod audio library for improved sound.
   * Try to start in /roms or /roms/a800 if possible